Skip to main content

 Apply for Amex Delta Gold: Apply here via our referral link

-Apply for Capital One Venture: Apply here via our referral link
+Apply for Discover It: Apply here via our referral link — $100 statement credit with your first purchase within 3 months.

-Apply for Amex Platinum: Apply here via our referral link
+Apply for Amazon Visa: Apply here via our referral link — receive an instant Amazon Gift Card upon approval.

 How to Choose the Right Card

-If you fly Delta regularly: Get the Delta Gold or Platinum.
+If you fly Delta regularly: Get the Delta Gold.
 The checked bag benefit and SkyMiles earn on Delta purchases directly support the flights you're already taking.

 If you fly multiple airlines: Get the Chase Sapphire Preferred.
 The transferable Ultimate Rewards points give you the most flexibility to book award flights wherever the inventory is best.